Ceyeborg/GS1Grader/README.md

 ![Banner](GitHub%20Header-UDI.jpg)

-GS1Grader is a Python library for grading Data Matrix codes using GS1 quality metrics with modulation and symbol contrast implementation.
+GS1Grader is a Python library for grading Data Matrix codes using GS1 quality metrics with modulation and symbol contrast implementation essential for UDI (Unique Device Identification) compliance in medical devices.

 ## Prerequisites